#

 5. Each device tag has both the Docker management IP address, and the in-lab management IP address.
 Both will be shown on the device tags on each lab topology.

 6. Emulated networks like these can be buggy at times and certain things that may not work exactly like they do on a physical device.
-An example of this is if SW1 Eth0/1 <---> Eth0/1 SW2 are connected and you shut down Eth0/1 on SW1, the Line Protocol would go down on the SW2 side in the real world, but that won't happen with these emulated devices.
-If your network isn't working how you think it should, these things do get goofy sometimes 7.
-Have fun and reach out to me at [email protected] for any comments, questions, or feedback!
+If your network isn't working how you think it should it's probably still your fault, but know these things can get goofy sometimes.

 #